delasign/ArtzyCamera/README.md

 ## 'hand' by delasign

-This project features an outline of a hand give you the peace sign.
+This project features an outline of a hand that animates to show you the peace sign.

 For tutorials on how this was created please read the following: